-COVID-19 Local Wisdom Gending Jawa Sanggar Seni Rasa Jati Pandemic COVID-19 is a new epidemic that is sweeping the world with a high level of fatal potential.
+Pandemic COVID-19 is a new epidemic that is sweeping the world with a high level of fatal potential.
 The role of communication is vital as a response to global health disasters.
 Thus, the communication network and information dissemination process about COVID-19 need to be expanded as a disaster mitigation effort.
 The question is how information dissemination can be done, whereas, on the other hand, a person is prohibited from crowding and having physical meetings.
 Based on this question, this research was conducted to obtain a crisis communication model and what strategies are used in communicating it.
-This study aims to find a COVID-19 impact crisis communication rodel using the local wisdom of Gending Jawa in Ngandong Village.
-20 ding Jawa is Javanese traditional music, also known as a wavitan.
-This study used a qualitative descriptive method with a similar of the later of the Jati Art Studio, community leaders/religious leaders, and village officials.
+This study aims to find a COVID-19 impact crisis communication model using the local wisdom of Gending Jawa in Ngandong Village.
+Gending Jawa is Javanese traditional music, also known as Karawitan.
+This study used a qualitative descriptive method with a simulation with the leaders and members of the Jati Art Studio, community leaders/religious leaders, and village officials.
 The results of this study are in the form of the discovery of a COVID-19 impact crisis communication model using the local wisdom of Gending Jawa.
-The contribution of this research is the COVID-19 crisis communication, contribution of this research is the COVID-19 crisis communication, model whose results can be used or applied to other communities.
+The contribution of this research is the COVID-19 crisis communication, model whose results can be used or applied to other communities.